pahoua10yang/GRAD521_DMPYang_2019/index.md

 # Access and data sharing
 1. Data will not be publish publicly until project is complete and publish in a journal publication.
-2. Data will be public after two years of data.
+2. Data will be public after two years of journal publication.
+3. Data can be access thourgh Scholar Archive (from the University)
+4. If researchers want to reuse of data; email PIs listed above for permission.
+5. No software is needed besides Excel (in order to read the data)

 # Archiving and preservation
-1. Scholar Archive - when thesis is submit
+1. Data will be in Scholar Archive - when thesis is submitted
 2. Preservtions will also be in Scholar Archive or a plan with the PIs.

 Repository with source code [here](https://github.com/clarallebot/GRAD521_DMPtemplate)